 Training: Mon and Wed night in Bandon Grammar School.
 7pm-8pm for younger ages and 7.30-9pm for older ages or as per coaches.
 No training on Bank Holidays.
 There is a charge of €1 per night for training.
 You need to be a fully paid up member to attend training.
-See “Forms & Booklets” on the left for forms.
+See “Forms & Booklets” page for forms.
 C.I.T Track is also used for training.
-More info on CIT

-Upcoming Events Include (Please check relevant web site for any updated info.)
+Click for list of Upcoming Events (Please check relevant web site for any updated info.)

 Fit4Life every Tues Kellehers @ 8pm See Fit4Life on Facebook